Vitamin K deficiency bleeding: Controversy

 Controversy arose in the early 1990s regarding routine supplementation, when two studies suggested a relationship between parenteral administration of vitamin K and childhood cancer.
 However, both studies have been discredited based on poor methodology and small sample sizes, and a review of the evidence published in 2000 by Ross and Davies found no link between the two.

 Treatment

-Treatment of established bleeding depends on the location but includes vitamin K_{1} (phylloquinone; phytomenadione; phytonadione) administration, which restores the prothrombin time rapidly.
+Treatment of established bleeding depends on the location but includes administering vitamin K_{1} (phylloquinone; phytomenadione; phytonadione), which rapidly restores the prothrombin time.
 Severe bleeding may require blood products such as fresh frozen plasma (FFP), a prothrombin complex concentrate (PCC).